1. Purpose of policy

 2.1 This policy applies to all staff, students and other individuals working on behalf of the University where University funds and resources are being used to represent the University to external audiences.

-2.2 This policy does not apply to the Innovation Centre Sunshine Cost, which is a controlled entity of the University.
+2.2 This policy does not apply to the Innovation Centre Sunshine Coast, which is a controlled entity of the University.

 Social media means social networking websites, interactive web technologies, and online media including both official and unofficial pages, groups, individuals, clubs and societies including, but not limited to:

-- Networking sites such as Facebook, LinkedIn and MySpace
+- Networking sites such as Facebook and LinkedIn

 - Visual social networking sites such as Instagram and Snapchat